rolandmueller/bigdata/streamlit.md

 The dashboard should have the following interactive widgets:
 1. A year slider to control the year (only one year will be displayed)
-2. A multi-select widget for selecting one or more countries
+2. The slider should have a play button so that the chart can be animated (like the Gapminder one).

-The dashboard does **NOT** to have to be animated (like the Gapminder one).
+3. A multi-select widget for selecting one or more countries

 The bubble chart should show the following KPIs:
 1. On the x-axis: the **logarithmic** Gross National Income (GNI) per capita (inflation-adjusted and converted to $ based on purchasing power parity (PPP)).
 The maximal x value should be **constant** independent of what you select, so that you can more easily compare the charts.